nsigustavo/geditpyflakes/README.rst

 In Preferences dialog go to Plugins tab

-Find 'interactive doctest' in plugin list and check it
+Find 'Gedit Pyflakes Plugins' in plugin list and check it